STPCPY(3) | Library Functions Manual | STPCPY(3) |

 src is less than len characters

-long, and not terminating dst if the
+terminating dst if the length of

-length of src is greater than or equal to
+src is greater than or equal to

 len.